-The perceptual map is great for comparing a couple different variables, but that’s where it’s functionality comes to a halt.
+The perceptual map is great for comparing a couple of different variables, but that’s where its functionality comes to a halt.
 You can’t account for more than two variables on the traditional maps, giving you a limited picture of the customers.

 One solution for this is to create multiple maps or to create the type of map listed below.

 Unlike the limited perceptual maps, multidimensional perceptual maps can account for more variables.

 This makes them useful tools for marketers who not only want to see how their brand is positioned but also those who need to learn to better segment their audience.

 Each axis has a different variable, so instead of simply focusing on a number of features and price, you can add factors like ease of use, whether they prefer a desktop app or a web app, etc.